patKilcullen/Balderdash/NOTES.md

  WHAT TO DO:

+ASKAI changes how tie game/end game will work?

  ADDED setFlipFasle to guessDefs and Gameplay

 new card flip messes up flip when you choose a definition and whne  change turn